European Central Bank to end stimulus despite growth worries

 Continue Reading Below

 Analysts say the bank is likely to confirm Thursday its plan to stop the program's monthly bond purchases at year end despite worries about growth.
-The program pumped 2.6 billion euros ($3 billion) into the economy of the 19 countries that use the euro.
+The program pumped 2.6 trillion euros ($3 trillion) into the economy of the 19 countries that use the euro.

 Attention will turn to President Mario Draghi's news conference for clues about whether the bank might postpone its first interest rate increase.